ManuelPeinado/FadingActionBar/README.md

 Known Issues
 ------------

 There is an important issue with the library and ListViews.
 More specifically, things don't work quite right when the activity is re-created due to a configuration change.
-Therefore, unless you handle configuration changes yourself, I strongly suggest you stick to having your content in a ScrollView until a solution to this issue is found.
+Therefore, unless you handle configuration changes yourself (or your activity is portrait/landscape only), I strongly suggest you stick to having your content in a ScrollView until a solution to this issue is found.

 Acknowledgements